Charles Heathcote-Drummond-Willoughby: Early life

-Military career
+Early military career

-In March 1888, Heathcote-Drummond-Willoughy obtained a commission as a part-time Militia officer in the 4th Battalion Lincolnshire Regiment (Royal South Lincolnshire Militia), and then in January 1891 transferred to the Regular Army as a 2nd Lieutenant in the Scots Guards.
+In March 1888, Heathcote-Drummond-Willoughy obtained a commission as a part-time Militia officer in the 4th Battalion Lincolnshire Regiment (Royal South Lincolnshire Militia), and then in January 1890 transferred to the Regular Army as a Second lieutenant in the Scots Guards.
 He was promoted to lieutenant 11 August 1894, and captain on 7 June 1899.

-He was serving with the 2nd Battalion Scots Guards when the 2nd Boer War broke out.
+He was serving with the 2nd Battalion, Scots Guards, when the Second Boer War broke out in October 1899.

 Second Boer War

 The 2nd Scots Guards left Southampton on the SS Britannic in March 1900, arrived in South Africa as reinforcements the following month, and soon took part in operations in the Orange River Colony.
 Heathcote-Drummond-Willoughby was present at the actions of Biddulphsberg and Wittenbergen.
-Early in 1901 he served briefly as an extra Aide-de-Camp to the British High Commissioner, Sir Alfred Milner.
+Early in 1901 he served briefly as an extra Aide-de-camp to the British High Commissioner, Sir Alfred Milner.
 Heathcote-Drummond-Willoughby became Adjutant of the 2nd Scots Guards in December 1901, and was present with the battalion during further operations in the Transvaal and Orange River Colony until the Boer surrender on 31 May 1902.

+Inter-war years

 For his service during the war he was promoted to brevet major on 22 August 1902.
-He left Port Natal on the SS Michigan with other men of the 2nd battalion in late September 1902, arriving at Southampton in late October, when the battalion was posted to Aldershot.
+He left Port Natal on the SS Michigan with other men of the 2nd Battalion, Scots Guards, in late September 1902, arriving at Southampton in late October, when the battalion was posted to Aldershot.
 He then returned to the role of Aide-de-Camp to Milner (now Lord Milner) in South Africa until the end of 1903.
 Returning to his regiment in London, Heathcote-Drummond-Willoughby was promoted to the substantive rank of major in 1904.

-Territorial Force

-In 1904 Heathcote-Drummond-Willoughby was made Commandant of the School of Instruction for Officers of the Auxiliary Forces.
+In 1904 Heathcote-Drummond-Willoughby was made commandant of the School of Instruction for Officers of the Auxiliary Forces.
 Based at Chelsea Barracks, this provided training for the part-time officers of the Militia, Yeomanry and Volunteers.
-When he retired from the army in June 1908, he did not sever his military connections, but became an officer in the new Territorial Force created from the former Yeomanry and Volunteers under the Haldane Reforms.
-From 1908 until 1912 he was Commanding Officer of the 15th (County of London) Battalion, the London Regiment (TF).
+When he retired from the army in June 1908, he did not sever his military connections, but became an officer in the new Territorial Force (TF) created from the former Yeomanry and Volunteers under the Haldane Reforms.
+From 1908 until 1912 he was commanding officer (CO) of the 15th (County of London) Battalion, the London Regiment (TF).
 On 11 April 1912 he became commander of the 6th London Infantry Brigade with the rank of colonel (TF).
-The 6th London Bde comprised four South London battalions (21st–24th) of the London Regiment and formed part of the 2nd London Division.
+The brigade comprised four South London battalions (21st–24th) of the London Regiment and formed part of the 2nd London Division.